ZJUNICE/Select2Col/README.md

 # Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception
-This is the official implementation of paper "Rethinking Collaborative Perception from the Spatial-Temporal Importance of Semantic Information".
+This is the official implementation of paper "Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception".

  Zhejiang University, Zhejiang Lab